top of page

 2

-• Make sure you know who is tending to you in the moment and their role in your care––nurse, nurse practitioner, resident, respiratory therapist, consulting physician, etc.
+• Make sure you know who is taking care of you in the moment and their role in your care––nurse, nurse practitioner, resident, respiratory therapist, consulting physician, etc.

 • Make sure you know who is making the decisions regarding your care, both in general and for specific care.